 Problem 1: Clarity of purpose

-To achieve brevity, the authors of the report need to ask themselves “what is the board really interested in?” and filter the data accordingly.
-Thus, it is generally safe to start with the assumption that if all is going swimmingly, the headline statement is a large green blob, supported by the key data and a clear statement “all is well!”
-The implication of this is that there is someone who considers the data before it is presented to the board and has a good look at it.
+A reporter should ask “what is the board really interested in?” and filter the data accordingly.
+It is generally safe to start with the assumption that if all is going swimmingly, the headline statement is a large green blob, supported by the key data and a clear statement “all is well!”.
+The implication of this is that there is consideration of the data before it is presented to the board.
 That person needs to understand what is important to the board, how they like to work, what is really going on and how to present a summary of the data that tells this as a story.
-The topics to be addressed follow from the services within scope and the Board’s terms of reference.
-This is a skill that can easily be assessed, but cannot be bought off the shelf as COTS software.
-It is also different every report, although the shape of the story and the leading characters are likely to be consistent.
-If the board is irrationally inconsistent, or the appointed person is too dense or inexperienced to understand their purpose, you need to change something!
-Have you resourced this role appropriately?
-In a multi-supplier model, this work will fall to the SIAM.

 Problem 2: Mental Meandering